It’s not difficult to open a bank account in Bolivia if you have proof of residency

 of account to open.
-In addition, you need a clear understanding of the the paperwork you’ll be filling out, interest rates, currency rates and exchange, and other important details.
+In addition, you need a clear understanding of the paperwork you’ll be filling out, interest rates, currency rates and exchange, and other important details.

-How we help you open an account:
+How we help you open a bank account:

 • We’ll discuss with you the type of account you hope to open.
 We’ll describe the types of bank accounts available in Bolivia, the services local and national banks offer, and the basic requirements and documentation Bolivian banks will ask of you.